Jason-ZW/cnrancher-induction-training-documents/README.md

 5. Extend the Kubernetes API with CustomResourceDefinitions.
 6. Refer to [kubernetes/sample-controller](https://github.com/kubernetes/sample-controller) write a controller watch CRD resource and print the logs.
 7. Refer to [kubernetes-sigs/kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) write a controller watch CRD resource and print the logs.

+**Rancher Related**

+1. Rancher single node install.
+2. Rancher high availability (HA) install.
+3. Deploy an application from Rancher AppCatalog, use NodePort expose the application.
+4. Backing up and Restore etcd from rancher ui.

 ## References documents